-Value Derived from the Experience: Participating in the Iacocca International Internship Program has been an incredibly enriching experience on multiple levels.
+Participating in the lacocca International Internship Program has been an incredibly enriching experience on multiple levels.
 Simply being part of this program is a reward in itself, but the professional and personal growth I've gained has reinforced my long-term goal of pursuing a career in architecture.
 The cultural experience has also been something I will always cherish.
 What resonated with me most was the opportunity to meet many people across Europe and learn about their experiences and aspirations.
 I entered this program with the hope of advancing my professional skills and building meaningful connections, and I can confidently say that I succeeded in both.
 Through this internship, I've gained valuable insights into myself, and it has continuously pushed me to challenge my limits, fostering personal and professional growth.

-Julia DeAngelis
+Name: Julia DeAngelis

-Biochemistry
+Major: Biochemistry

-Laboratoire du Futur
+Company: Laboratoire du Futur

-Materials Research Intern
+Position: Materials Research Intern

-Company and Position Description: LOF is a laboratory jointly operated by the University of Bordeaux, the materials company Syensqo, and the CNRS (the French national research center).
+LOF is a laboratory jointly operated by the University of Bordeaux, the materials company Syensqo, and the CNRS (the French national research center).
 The lab hosts scientists and students in various fields, and it specializes in microfluidics, soft matter, and robotics.